 For the AA and AS degree programs, some or most of the credits earned may be transferred to a bachelor’s degree program depending on reciprocity agreements.
 Many four-year educational institutions offer a seamless transition process for associate degree holders to enroll in a bachelor’s degree program with most, if not all, their credits transferred.
 Terms and conditions, such as the prospective student earning his/her associate degree in the university itself, apply.

-- Why should you consider online associate degree programs?
+- Why should I consider online associate degree programs?

 - What considerations will make interested individuals have second thoughts about them?